Stop! Before you go any further, let’s just make one thing clear: we can do the entire mapping portion of the Self-Service Migration for you.

 Field usage shows the number and percentage of usage of each field within the CRMs.
 This allows you to make informed decisions as to which fields to map across so that you don’t map fields that aren’t used.

 This is also useful when matching fields inside of a complex field.
 In CRMs where the field can contain multiple values, there is often a situation where you may not know whether the field was used widely or not.
 Based on this, you could make a better decision on how to match fields in order to capture the most data.
 Here’s an example of how to map fields inside of ‘Phone’ complex field:

 In this example, Office phone can have up to 7 fields, and you can see how widely these fields are used.
 Office phone 1 is used in 90% of records, office phone 2 is used in 9% of records, and so on.
 This will help you make the decision to map the Office phone twice or create a new order to get its data captured as much as possible:

 To find a specific field quickly, use the search bar under record names.
 You can reset mapping to have your data fields auto mapped using the most common logic.
+But your mapping from chosen objects will be dropped to it`s original state without the possibility of recovery.
+You can also refresh mapping to the current objects.
 Remember to save mapping to save your changes and proceed with the next steps.

 For some CRMs, you can easily create custom data fields using our mapping system.
 (Yes, you can create your own!)

 Steps to Create your Own Custom Fields